Meeex2/cuda/README.md

    ### Future Work
    - Optimize the Triton kernel for better performance.
    - Explore other activation functions and their Triton implementations.

+   ## Day 56
+   **File:** `triton_batchnorm.py`

+   ### Summary
+   Implemented batch normalization using Triton.
+Batch normalization is a technique used to improve the training of deep neural networks by normalizing layer inputs.
+This implementation includes both a Triton kernel and a CPU version for comparison.

+   ### Key Concepts
+   1. **Batch Normalization**:
+      - Normalizes the input by subtracting the mean and dividing by the standard deviation, followed by scaling and shifting.
+      - The formula for batch normalization is:

+        $$\text{BN}(x) = \gamma \cdot \frac{x - \mu}{\sqrt{\sigma^2 + \epsilon}} + \beta$$

+      - Here, $\mu$ is the mean, $\sigma^2$ is the variance, $\epsilon$ is a small constant for numerical stability, $\gamma$ is the scale parameter, and $\beta$ is the shift parameter.

+   2. **Triton Kernel for Batch Normalization**:
+      - Each program processes a block of elements, loading data from global memory, performing the normalization, and storing the result back to global memory.
+      - The kernel efficiently handles the normalization process in a single pass through the data.

+   3. **CPU Implementation**:
+      - A CPU version of the batch normalization function is implemented for comparison with the Triton results.
+      - This helps in verifying the correctness of the Triton implementation.

+   4. **Performance Comparison**:
+      - Measured the execution time of both the Triton and CPU implementations.
+      - Compared the results to ensure they match and evaluated the speedup achieved by using Triton.

+   ### Results
+   - **Validation**: Test passed!
+Triton and CPU results match.
+   - **Performance**
+     - Triton Time: 0.021808 sec
+     - CPU Time: 0.554200 sec
+     - Speedup: 25.41x

+   ### Future Work
+   - Optimize the Triton kernel for better performance.
+   - Implement other normalization techniques using Triton.